kohjingyan/sql/01. Salary Differences/README.md

 FROM db_highest_salary;
 ````

-Please feel free to email me at kohjingyan@gmail.com for …
+If you have any questions or feedback, please feel free to email me at kohjingyan@gmail.com or at [LinkedIn](https://www.linkedin.com/in/koh-jing-yan/)